abirmehmed/Rapid-Analyzer/README.md

-# Project Title: Sentiment Analysis and Google Play Store Data Visualization
+# Project Title: Rapid Analyzer
 This project is a full-stack application that uses React.js for the frontend, Flask and Python for sentiment analysis, and Node.js for data scraping.
 The application allows users to input a sentence and get a sentiment analysis result.
 It also allows users to input an App ID from the Google Play Store and get a detailed visualization of the app's ratings.

 ## Technologies Used